-The subjects of God's calling and predestination can be confusing at times, especially the idea that many are called but few are chosen.
+God's calling and predestination can be confusing, especially the verse that 'many are called, but few are chosen'.
 Why does God not just choose everyone?
-John Reid explores the Parable of the Wedding Feast to discover some answers to these vital questions.

 How involved in man's affairs is God?
 Is He merely reactive, or does He actively participate—even cause events and circumstances?
 John Ritenbaugh argues that God is the Prime Mover in our lives and in world events.

 That God is sovereign means that He IS God, the absolute governor of all things.
 This has profound implications for us—it means He chooses goodness or severity, according to His will and purpose.

 Richard Ritenbaugh, focusing upon Peter's Pentecost sermon, suggests that the accompanying signs attracted attention, confirmed God's Word through His servants, and provided symbolic meaning to the unseen effects of the Holy Spirit.
 Both wind and fire have. . .

 John Ritenbaugh, defining providence as the protective care of God, suggests that the providence of God also touches on the pains and sufferings of persecution.
 To the elect whom God foreknew, all things- pleasant or unpleasant- happen for ultimate good (R. . .

 God personally handpicks individuals with whom He desires to form a reciprocal relationship.
 This relationship must be dressed, kept, tended, and maintained.